Kids' Wings Advice

 Hi Linda,

 It is good to hear from you.
 I'm sorry you're having such a time with some of your students' comprehension.
 Some years are like that!
-But unfortunately, I think it is becoming more an more common.
+But unfortunately, I think it is becoming more and more common.
 The earlier a teacher deals with it, the easier it is for a student to overcome.

-I think the real trick to getting kids to click with the text is to get them interested in what they are reading through prediction, discussion, and connecting with their own lives.
-I try to build this into the guides I write to make it easier for me to share the how-to with others.
-(My newest are The Ripple Effect, Forever Friendships, Light in the Darkness, and Transformers.
-I suggest that you become part of their literature group and work with them as you read a book or two.
+I suggest that you become part of students' literature group and work with them as you read a book or two.
 That way, they get used to predicting, contributing, listening, writing, and connecting… preparing the way for a time when they will gradually be weaned and you won't have to be there with them.
-Doing the oral interchanges, model writing, laughing and crying, and testing before, during, and after reading will establish and build those missing brain patterns, thought patterns that will gradually become automatic.
+Doing the oral interchanges, model writing, laughing and crying, and discussing before, during, and after reading will establish and build those missing brain patterns, thought patterns that will gradually become automatic.
 After awhile, the kids will be having those conversations in their own heads...and reading comprehension will be born!
 Letting students choose their own books is ideal, but I have found that, unless they are hooked on reading already, they don't know which books are the best!
-I would be sure to choose a book that you know will really motivate them...The Tale of Despereaux is really wonderful, and Gregor the Overlander, The Lightning Thief, and Earthquake Terror are absolute kid-grabbers...follow the links for these SAMPLES.
+I would be sure to choose a book that you know will really motivate them...Waiting for the Magic is really wonderful, and The One and Only Ivan, Wonder, and Earthquake Terror are absolute kid-grabbers.
 I've found that skipping the steps in the process will water down the comprehension process.
 (I create the materials that will make it easy for you, and will get the kids up and talking about books.)

 If you have any questions please let me know!
 I'm here for you!